Skip to main content

 These skills are taught within our world-class facilities, providing our students with some of the most innovative and advanced technology in order to have the freedom to invent, create and revolutionise their practice.

-See each course page for the facilities you might use, below are three of our most cutting edge facilities.
+See each course page for the facilities you might use, below are some of our most cutting-edge facilities.

 Our aircraft engineering students have access to our fully equipped Learjet Lab, this provides them with the tools and a real world hands-on experience to gain strong career prospects for the future